Boat hire: opening times

 You can find picnic tables and benches scattered around the country park for the enjoyment of our visitors.
 To preserve the beauty of the country park, we ask visitors to refrain from using barbeques of any kind.
 However we do offer a gas barbeque for hire to groups hiring one of our rooms.
 Read more about our Room and Land hire.

 Lavell’s Lake is in the northern most part of the country park and set in about 46 acres of a mixture of managed wetland habitats, including Phragmites reed beds, sedges, grass areas, coppiced scrub and hedgerows.
 We work in partnership with FOLL to manage this very special nature reserve.
-Visit the friends of lavell's lake website for more information.
+Visit the Lavells Wetland Trust website for more information.

 Recycling and bins

 We're committed to conserving the environment to the benefit of people and wildlife.
 There are generally bins (including for dog poo) at the park entrances although we do ask that visitors try to take any rubbish home with them.
-You can also find one of the borough's recycling banks at the main entrance of the country park, which is also a great place to recycle any rubbish from your picnic.
+You can also find one of the borough's recycling banks in the main car park of the country park, which is also a great place to recycle any rubbish from your picnic.